 the way.
 Being divorced from this “shell” is not a huge loss.

 I’m sure you are feeling extremely frustrated and tired.
 Exhausted, I would imagine.
-Someone who has a problem, who is not willing to talk about it, get help or make any changes is infuriating, to say the least.
-It’s no different than a man or woman who has an alcohol or drug addiction who refuses to make any kind of change, regardless of seeing that his or her spouse is unhappy, and fails to recognize that his or her own life isn’t normal or acceptable.
+Someone who has a problem, who is not willing to talk about it, get help or make any changes is infuriating and can make you feel helpless.
+It’s not too different than a man or woman who has an alcohol or drug addiction who refuses to make any kind of change, regardless of seeing that his or her spouse is unhappy, and fails to recognize that his or her own life isn’t normal or acceptable.

 Should you get divorced?
 That is your decision, but if you do decide to separate because you are trying to give him the next “big thing,” or to let him know you are serious about wanting him to change, be prepared for all possible, and that what you are hoping for—that he will wake up and say, “I don’t want to lose my wife so I am going to get help” might not happen.
 It might.
 But, it might not.

 Are you prepared for everything to blow up and him to say, “I’m not happy either.
 If this is what you want, then I want a divorce,” and 6 months later, have a serious girlfriend?
 I’m not saying that will happen, I don’t want to scare you, I’m just saying, it’s possible.

 When people say they want a divorce, they are taking a risk.
 It could turn out to be the best thing you ever did, and it could cause him to get help, but if it turned out another way, are you ok with ending up divorced?